7 Tips to Help Seniors Stay Healthier This Fall and Winter

 - Remember Skincare: Sun protection isn’t just for summertime.
 Harmful UV rays can cause skin damage, even on dreary, cloudy winter days.
 Whether you’re out in a winter wonderland — where snow can reflect up to 80% of the sun’s rays — or simply taking a walk on a cool day, it’s better to play it safe by lathering up with a broad-spectrum sunscreen that’s SPF 15 or higher.

-- Continue COVID-19 Precautions: Prepare to take COVID-19 precautions into the fall and winter months.
-Social distance by staying at least 6 feet away from others, and wear masks when you’re in public or around people from outside of your household.
+- Continue COVID-19 Precautions: Discuss with your doctor whether you should get a COVID-19 vaccine booster shot.
+Continue to take COVID-19 precautions into the fall and winter months by social distancing and wearing masks when you’re in public.
 For more information on how to protect yourself or what to do if you’re feeling sick, visit CDC.gov.

 If you have any questions about how you or a loved one can stay healthy in the upcoming seasons, reach out to a Brookdale Senior Living associate today.